 References

-When looking for rental accommodation in Argentina, prospective tenants who are expats may be required to provide references and undergo background checks.
-These measures are typically used by landlords or real estate agents to verify that the tenant is reliable and trustworthy.
+Expect landlords to ask for references and run background checks.
+These measures are typically used by landlords or real estate agents to verify that you are reliable and trustworthy.

-References are typically requested by landlords or agents and usually come from previous landlords, employers, or other individuals who can vouch for the tenant's character and reliability.
-Background checks may also be required, especially for long-term lease agreements.
-These checks can include credit checks, criminal history checks, and employment history verification.
+References usually come from previous landlords, employers, or other individuals who can vouch for your character and reliability.
+Background checks are pretty common too, especially for longer leases.
+They might check your credit, criminal record, and job history.

 Deposits

-When signing a lease in Argentina, landlords typically require tenants to pay one month's rent upfront as well as a security deposit.
-The security deposit is typically equal to one month's rent and serves as insurance against damage or unpaid bills at the end of the lease period.
-According to Argentine law, the deposit on the lease may not exceed one month's rent per year.
+When you sign a lease in Argentina, expect to pay your first month’s rent plus a security deposit – usually another month’s worth.
+It serves as insurance against damage or unpaid bills at the end of the lease period.
+By law, they can’t ask for more than one month’s rent per year as a deposit.

 Terminating the lease

-Terminating a lease in Argentina can be straightforward if the proper procedures are followed.
-Fixed-term leases usually end automatically, and terminating an open-ended lease requires giving the landlord written notice, with the notice period depending on the lease agreement.
+Terminating a lease in Argentina can be straightforward if you follow the proper procedures.
+Fixed-term leases usually end automatically, but if you have an open-ended lease, you’ll need to give your landlord written notice – how much notice depends on what your lease says.

-Before vacating the property, the tenant must ensure that the property is in good condition and any damages have been repaired.
-The landlord inspects the property, and if there are no damages or outstanding bills, the landlord must return the full security deposit to the tenant within ten days of the termination of the lease.
+Before vacating the property, ensure that the property is in good condition and that any damages have been repaired.
+The landlord inspects the property, and if there are no damages or outstanding bills, the landlord must return the full security deposit within 10 days of the termination of the lease.

 Breaching the lease agreement can have legal and financial consequences, such as losing the security deposit or being sued for breach of contract.